percylee-4/NC-Games-Project/README.md

 Run npm install

-Ensure that you have dotenv installed locally in the package.json file
+Ensure that you have dotenv installed.

 create two new files: